notonlyrex/Cloak/README.md

 And they are.
 A lot and lot of them.
 And the numbers are only increasing.

-You cannot get detected, so you can use an Adaptive Camouflage to mask you with the background.
+You cannot get detected, so you can use an Adaptive Camouflage.
+Maintain the low contrast ratio (ekhm...
+I mean, mask yourself!) and sneak in front of the bad laser drones.

 ![main screen](docs/1.png)